infection/site/src/guide/usage.md

   * `configDir` - custom directory path with `phpunit.xml.dist` file.
 This is useful for example for old Symfony app, where `phpunit.xml.dist` is located at `./app`
   * `customPath` - custom path to PHPUnit executable.
 This is useful when you run tests by external shared phar file that is located outside project root.
 * `ignoreMsiWithNoMutations` - optional key, whether to ignore MSI violations with zero mutations
-* `minMsi` - optional key, a value for the Minimum Mutation Score Indicator (MSI) percentage value
 * `minCoveredMsi` - optional key, a value for the Minimum Covered Code Mutation Score Indicator (MSI) percentage value
+* `minUncoveredMsi` - optional key, a value for the Minimum Mutation Score Indicator (MSI) percentage value for all the code, including uncovered
 * `mutators`: optional key, it contains the settings for different mutations and profiles, read more about it [here](/guide/profiles.html)
 * `testFramework`: optional key, it sets the framework to use for testing.
 Defaults to `phpunit`.
 This gets overridden by the `--test-framework` command line argument.
 * `testFrameworkOptions`: optional key, specify additional options to pass to the test framework (IE: Enabling Verbose Mode). `--test-framework-options` will override this option.